Duke-Java/.github/CONTRIBUTING.md

    Select File -> Import
    Open Git, select Projects from Git (with smart import) Select Clone URI
-   Copy and paster URI from repository
+   Copy and paste URI from repository
    Select the branch
    Change the location of the local repository if needed Finish